openshift-kni/oran-o2ims/docs/enhancements/infrastructure-inventory-services-api/resource-server.md

 As discussed above, the database schema parallels the public facing API data model.
 Since the API data model is in very early stages of development the set of attributes contained within each object is limited to the minimum required set of attributes.
-It is expected that each vendor will need to publish more detailed attributes by leveraging the extension attribute, and over time as commonality if found across multiple O-Cloud vendors that these extension attributes will be normalized into the formal model definition.
+It is expected that each vendor will need to publish more detailed attributes by leveraging the extension attribute, and over time as commonality is found across multiple O-Cloud vendors that these extension attributes will be normalized into the formal model definition.
 The following subsection lists the extensions currently stored within the extensions attribute and passed directly onto the public facing API.